West End, Winnipeg

-The West End is a mainly residential area of Downtown Winnipeg, Manitoba, Canada.
+The West End is a primarily residential area of Winnipeg, Manitoba, Canada.
 It includes the neighbourhoods of Armstrong's Point, Colony, Daniel McIntyre, Minto, Sargent Park, Spence, St. Matthews, West Broadway, and Wolseley.

-The area is bordered by Route 62 (Osborne, Memorial, Colony, and Balmoral Streets) on the east, St. James Street on the west, the Assiniboine River on the south, and Notre Dame Avenue on the north.
+The West End is bordered by Route 62 on the east, which is a single continuous roadway that changes names eight times (Balmoral Street, Colony Street, Memorial Boulevard, Osborne Street North, to name a few) along its path across the city.
+St. James Street borders the West End on the west.
+The Assiniboine River borders the south, and Notre Dame Avenue runs along the north border of the neighborhood.

 Demographics

 A winter view of Sherburn Street, one of the many tree-lined streets in the West End.

-In 2011, the population of the West End was 46,140.
+According to the 2021 census, the population of West End was 35,075.
+The population was 44.6% White, 24.9% Filipino, 17.8% Indigenous, 3.7% Black, and 9% other visible minorities.

-According to data from the 2011 census, the West End's population was composed of 51% Caucasian, 21% Filipino, 15% Aboriginal, 4% Black, and 9% from other visible minority groups.
-Historically, the area was home to large German, Scandinavian, and Icelandic communities.
+Historically, the area has been home to significant German, Scandinavian, and Icelandic communities.

-Armstrong's Point is among Winnipeg's most affluent neighbourhoods, with a median household income of $89,887.
-In contrast, West Broadway, located directly north of Armstrong's Point, has a median household income of $25,877.
+Armstrong's Point is among Winnipeg's most affluent neighbourhoods, with a median household income of $72,000.
+In contrast, West Broadway, located directly north of Armstrong's Point, has a median household income of $36,000.

-Politics
+Government

-Municipally, the West End falls within both the Daniel McIntyre and Fort Rouge–East Fort Garry city council wards, represented by Cindy Gilroy and Sherri Rollins, respectively.
+At the municipal level, the West End falls within both the Daniel McIntyre and Fort Rouge–East Fort Garry city council wards, represented by Cindy Gilroy and Sherri Rollins, respectively.

-Provincially, Manitoba's electoral boundaries were redrawn in 2019.
-The West End is now divided into four electoral districts, all represented by Manitoba NDP members: Wolseley (Lisa Naylor), St. James (Adrien Sala), Notre Dame (Malaya Marcelino), and Union Station (Uzoma Asagwara).
+The West End is in the province of Manitoba, which redrew its internal electoral boundaries in 2019.
+The West End is now divided into four electoral districts: Wolseley, St. James, Notre Dame, and Union Station.
+Each of these districts is currently represented in the Legislative Assembly of Manitoba by members of the NDP of Manitoba: Lisa Naylor (Wolseley), Adrien Sala (St. James), Malaya Marcelino (Notre Dame), and Uzoma Asagwara (Union Station).

-Federally, the West End is part of the Winnipeg Centre electoral district and is represented by Leah Gazan (NDP).
+At the federal level, the West End is part of the Winnipeg Centre electoral district and is represented by Leah Gazan (NDP).